Hariprasath030805/gain-and-noise-calculation-in-a-cascade-network-using-matlab-/README.md

 The function gets an argument:

-The amplifier's gain
+1.The amplifier's gain

-The amplifier's noise figure
+2.The amplifier's noise figure

-The amplifier's noise temperature
+3.The amplifier's noise temperature

-Total noise temperature of the amplifier
+4.Total noise temperature of the amplifier

-Product of each gain of the amplifier
+5.Product of each gain of the amplifier

-In which stage
+6.In which stage

 The function returns:

-The total gain up to that stage
+1.The total gain up to that stage

-The total noise figure up to that stage
+2.The total noise figure up to that stage

-The total noise temperature up to that stage
+3.The total noise temperature up to that stage

-The product of gain up to that stage
+4.The product of gain up to that stage